spiffe/spiffe.io/README.md

 make docker-serve
 ```

- `docker run --rm -it -v $(PWD):/src -p 1313:1313 -u hugo jguyomard/hugo-builder hugo server -w --bind=0.0.0.0`

-from the base directory of this repository.
-A live-updated local version of the site will be made available from http://localhost:1313/.

 ## Publishing the site

 The site is published automatically by [Netlify](https://netlify.com).
 Whenever you merge pull requests to `master`, the site is automatically built and published in about a minute. **There's no need to handle this manually**.